awsdocs/amazon-eks-user-guide/doc_source/cert-signing.md

 ## Certificate signing considerations before upgrading your cluster to Kubernetes 1\.24<a name="csr-considerations"></a>

 In Kubernetes `1.23` and earlier, `kubelet` serving certificates with unverifiable IP and DNS Subject Alternative Names \(SANs\) are automatically issued with unverifiable SANs\.
 The SANs are omitted from the provisioned certificate\.
-In `1.24` and later clusters, `kubelet` serving certificates aren’t issued if a SAN can’t be verified\.
+In `1.24` and later clusters, `kubelet` serving certificates aren't issued if a SAN can't be verified\.
 This prevents the `kubectl exec` and `kubectl logs` commands from working\.

-Before upgrading your cluster to `1.24`, determine whether your cluster has certificate signing requests \(CSR\) that haven’t been approved by completing the following steps:
+Before upgrading your cluster to `1.24`, determine whether your cluster has certificate signing requests \(CSR\) that haven't been approved by completing the following steps:

 1. Run the following command\.